-The Growth Board is a joint committee of the five District Councils of Oxfordshire, the County Council and non-voting members including Oxfordshire Local Enterprise Partnership (OxLEP), the universities, Oxfordshire Clinical Commissioning Group (OCCG), Homes England and the Environment Agency.
+The Future Oxfordshire Partnership is a joint committee of the five District Councils of Oxfordshire, the County Council and non-voting members including Oxfordshire Local Enterprise Partnership (OxLEP), the universities, Oxfordshire Clinical Commissioning Group (OCCG), Homes England and the Environment Agency.
 It has been set up to facilitate and enable joint working on economic development, strategic planning and growth.
 This is the body responsible for deciding the strategic housing numbers across the County and provides a liaison forum on spatial planning, economic development, housing, transport, and general infrastructure issues arising at regional and sub regional level.
 They are responsible for the Strategic Housing Needs Analysis (SHMA) which dictates our housing numbers.
 See our page for more details on the SHMA.

 Central Government - decides the strategy and says every local authority has a duty, first and foremost, to meet objectively assessed housing need.
 The law on planning is based on the The National Policy Planning Framework (NPPF) 2012.